Ruthhl3ss/Intune-Goodies/macOS/CIS Benchmark Remediations/Level 1/Settings Catalog/Password Management/readme.md

 ## CIS Benchmark - Custom Implementation

-This configuration profile disables iCloud Drive Document and Desktop Sync

 **Password Management: Keep It Secure, Keep It Practical**

 **HIGH IMPACT:** Make sure "Change At Next Auth" is disabled.
 Check this configuration before deploying it.